Learning to Counterfactually Explain Recommendations: Methodology

 \subsection{Step 2: Training Surrogate Models}

-$\Delta \hat{y}$ is a complex function that involves \textit{training and evaluating the recommendation model on different subsets}, and therefore cannot be directly formulated and obtained.
+$\Delta \hat{y}$ is a complex function that involves \textit{training and evaluating the recommendation model on different training subsets}, and therefore cannot be directly formulated and obtained.
 The goal of the surrogate model is to empirically approximate $\Delta \hat{y}$ in an end-to-end manner.
 The input space of the surrogate model is large if we consider learning the effect on every item caused by every user's every possible deletion of his or her interactions.
 Recall $\mathcal{S}$ is the interactions in the training set, the entire input space of the surrogate model would be $2^{|\mathcal{S}|} \times |\mathcal{I}| \times |\mathcal{U}|$.
 And therefore it would be difficult to generate enough training instances to learn the mapping well.

-\para{User Independence Assumption.} Recall that when we define the counterfactual explanation (Figure~\ref{fig:exp_def}), we implicitly assume that the user $u$'s recommendation is only impacted by $u$'s own history rather than other users' history.
+\para{User Independence Assumption or SUTVA.} Recall that when we define the counterfactual explanation (Figure~\ref{fig:exp_def}), we implicitly assume that the user $u$'s recommendation is only impacted by $u$'s own history rather than other users' history.
 This is also known as \textit{Stable Unit Treatment Value Assumption} in the causal inference literature~\cite{angrist1996identification}.
-This is a design choice because it is easier for users to understand.
-Consider the following explanation that might more faithfully reflect the model's reasoning: ``Had some other strangers that you do not know interacted with those items, then we would not recommend it.''
-This kind of explanation would confuse users.
-By assuming $u$'s recommendation is only dependent on $u$'s own interaction history rather than all users, we can reduce the sampling space of deletion from $2^{|\mathcal{S}|}$ to $2^{\overline{|I_u|}}$ where $\overline{|I_u|}$ is the average number of items users interacted in the training set.
+Technically speaking, a user's recommendation is also dependent on other users' histories.
+But it would be too complex to serve as an explanation.
+Consider the oddity of the following explanation: ``Had some other strangers that you do not know interacted with those items, then we would not recommend it.''
+Note that regarding this assumption, we merely follow the conventional item-based collaborative-filtering explanation, which also assumes a user's recommendations only depend on his or her own history (``We recommend this item because \textit{you (and only you)} have visited the following items.'').

+Given this assumption, we can reduce the sampling space of deletion from $2^{|\mathcal{S}|}$ to $2^{\overline{|I_u|}}$ where $\overline{|I_u|}$ is the average number of items users interacted in the training set.
 Therefore the form of regression surrogate model is:

 And the form of classification surrogate model is:

 We formalize the training process of the surrogate model that empirically approximates $\Delta \hat{y}$.
 Let $\mathcal{D}_{cf}$ be the training data collected in Algorithm~\ref{algo:generate} from the previous step, \ie $\mathcal{X}_{cf} := \{x_{tr}: (x_{tr} , \cdot) \in \mathcal{D}_{cf} \}$ be the set of training inputs (collected in Line 10 Algorithm~\ref{algo:generate}), $\mathcal{U}^{tr} := \{u \in \mathcal{U}: (u, \cdot, \cdot) \in \mathcal{X}_{cf}\}$ be the training users collected, $\mathcal{D}_u^{tr} := \{D_u \in 2^{I_u}: (u, D_u,\cdot) \in \mathcal{X}_{cf}\}$ be the sampled deleted subsets of user $u$'s history and $\mathcal{I}^{tr}_{u, D_u} := \{i \in \mathcal{I}: (u, D_u,i) \in \mathcal{X}_{cf}\}$ be top-N items whose $\Delta \hat{y}$ we collect for user $u$'s deletion $D_u$.
 Then the surrogate model can be trained with the following Empirical Risk Minimization: